Backstabbed in a Backwater Dungeon: Lvl. 5000

 UR card "Lvl.
-5000 Golden Knight" (レベル5000 黄金の騎士).
+5000 the Orich Knight" (レベル5000 黄金の騎士).
 A warrior wearing a golden armor.
 Together with Light, who disguised his identity using the pseudonym "Dark" and the assassin Nemumu, Gold forms the adventurer party called the "Masked Clown".

 Gold is loyal towards Light and shares his knowledge as a warrior with other adventurers.
 He and Nemumu tease each other on a regular basis.
 Giving the impression that Gold and Nemumu can't stand each other, despite this Gold cares for his companions.
+Gold speaks with a British accent.